Sternarchogiton nattereri: Description

 S. nattereri has a laterally compressed, knife-shaped body.
 The dorsal profile of the head is sharply curved from the nape to the snout.
 The mouth is terminal, with the upper jaw longer than the lower.
 The dentary is as long as deep, bearing a row of 7–8 conical teeth on the posterior portion, and there are upper and lower pharyngeal tooth plates bearing 9–11 and 7–9 teeth respectively.
 The eyes are small and covered by translucent skin.
 The long anal fin contains 180–198 rays.
 The pectoral fins are broad and pointed with 13–15 rays each, and the lanceolate caudal fin contains 11–15 rays and is almost completely covered with scales.
 There is a whip-like dorsal appendage anchored into a groove along the back by many fine threads of tendon.

 In reproductively mature males, the head becomes elongated and prominent external teeth develop on the upper and lower jaws.
 Males with teeth tend to have larger gonads than those without.
 The coloration is a uniform pale white with a pinkish hue caused by subdermal capillaries, especially over anal fin pterygiophores (fin support bones).
 The operculum is pink due to the presence of the gills underneath.
 The dorsal surface is gray, with tuberous electroreceptors visible as white dots.
 All the fins are hyaline, without dark chromatophores.
 The maximum known length is 25 cm, with males tending to be larger than females.

+Etymology

+The fish is named in honor of Johann Natterer.